 For our church school, Collective Worship is a highly valued part of the school day as it is the time when we gather together to affirm what is important to us, to our school and to our world.
 We take care to plan our collective worship so that it is inclusive, invitational, and inspiring.
-In our times of collective worship together, the school affirms the claims of Christianity which underpins the values of the school, and which is the faith of many pupils and some teachers and staff.
+In our times of collective worship together, the school affirms the claims of Christianity which underpins the values of the school.
 It provides an opportunity for pupils to worship God, whilst seeking to be relevant to, and inclusive, of all.
 It reflects our Anglican tradition as well as exploring with pupils and staff a variety of ways in which Christians worship God.

 Moseley Church of England Primary School is a Voluntary Aided Church of England Primary School.
 In addition to the national legal requirement that there should be daily worship, as a church school, we have a Trust Deed which states that worship should be ‘in accordance with the principles and practices of the Church of England’ and in accordance with the School Ethos Statement in the statutory Instrument of Government.
 Collective Worship takes place every day for all pupils.